divas-jindal/divas-jindal/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I’m currently working as a Technology Analyst with Deutsche Bank.
+I’m currently working as a Associate with Deutsche Bank.
 I'm passionate about the work I do but even more so devoted to cultivating a positive and efficient team environment.

 I enjoy being challenged and engaging with projects that require me to work outside of my comfort zone.
 Continuing to learn new languages and development techniques are important to me.